-- (1) The pro forma column reflects (a) the issuance and sale of 26,858,743 Series B-2 preferred shares and the receipt of \$32.2 million of gross proceeds, (b) the conversion of all outstanding preferred shares into of our ordinary shares immediately prior to the closing of this offering and (c) the filing and effectiveness of our amended and restated constitution upon the closing of this offering. - (2) The pro forma as adjusted column reflects the sale of the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, working capital, total assets, and total shareholders' equity on a pro forma as adjusted basis by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same, after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
-Similarly, each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) each of cash and cash equivalents, working capital, total assets, and total shareholders' equity on a pro forma as adjusted basis by \$ million, assuming that the assumed initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions.
+- (1) The pro forma column reflects (a) the conversion of all outstanding preferred shares into of our ordinary shares immediately prior to the closing of this offering, (b) the drawdown of \$15.0 million under our credit facility with Silicon Valley Bank in April 2018, and (c) the filing and effectiveness of our amended and restated constitution upon the closing of this offering. - (2) The pro forma as adjusted column reflects the sale of ordinary shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash, cash equivalents and short-term investments, working capital, total assets, and total shareholders' equity on a pro forma as adjusted basis by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus remains the same, after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+Similarly, each increase (decrease) by 1,000,000 shares in the number of shares offered by us would increase (decrease) each of cash, cash equivalents and short-term investments, working capital, total assets, and total shareholders' equity on a pro forma as adjusted basis by \$ million, assuming that the assumed initial public offering price remains the same, after deducting the estimated underwriting discounts and commissions.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing. - (4) Working capital is equal to current assets minus current liabilities.